samsaara/blog/_posts/2022-05-27-duckdb-tutorial.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="Using-Window-functions">Using Window functions<a class="anchor-link" href="#Using-Window-functions"> </a></h2><p>And finally, we shall wrap our analysis by showing off a bit more of what duckdb can do using some advanced SQL operations.</p>
+<h2 id="Using-Window-functions">Using Window functions<a class="anchor-link" href="#Using-Window-functions"> </a></h2><p>And finally, let's wrap our analysis by showing off a bit more of what duckdb can do using some advanced SQL operations.</p>
-<p>We shall create a few CTEs (Common Table Expressions) to calculate a couple of features.
+<p>We create a few CTEs (Common Table Expressions) to calculate a couple of features.
 We do filter &amp; projection pushdowns in one and compute our desired features in another.
 The first feature is a simple demo to showcase <code>if-else</code> support.
 The second feature is a bit advanced where we find out the last destination a given air carrier has flown to sorted by flying date.
 And when it doesn’t exist, we replace it with <code>NA</code>.
 We then take a sample from the final resultant set.</p>

 </div>
 </div>